Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ]  Use AWS Firewall Manager to perform threat detection.
 Configure Amazon EventBridge to filter for Firewall Manager findings and to invoke an AWS Lambda function to adjust the AWS WAF web ACL.
 - [ ]  Use Amazon Inspector to perform threat detection and to update the AWS WAF rules.
 Create a VPC network ACL to limit access to the web application.
 - [ ]  Use Amazon Macie to perform threat detection and to update the AWS WAF rules.
 Create a VPC network ACL to limit access to the web application.

+### A company has deployed a multi-account strategy on AWS by using AWS Control Tower.
+The company has provided individual AWS accounts to each of its developers.
+The company wants to implement controls to limit AWS resource costs that the developers incur.
+Which solution will meet these requirements with the LEAST operational overhead?

+- [ ] Instruct each developer to tag all their resources with a tag that has a key of CostCenter and a value of the developer's name.
+Use the required-tags AWS Config managed rule to check for the tag.
+Create an AWS Lambda function to terminate resources that do not have the tag.
+Configure AWS Cost Explorer to send a daily report to each developer to monitor their spending.
+- [x] Use AWS Budgets to establish budgets for each developer account.
+Set up budget alerts for actual and forecast values to notify developers when they exceed or expect to exceed their assigned budget.
+Use AWS Budgets actions to apply a DenyAll policy to the developer's IAM role to prevent additional resources from being launched when the assigned budget is reached.
+- [ ] Use AWS Cost Explorer to monitor and report on costs for each developer account.
+Configure Cost Explorer to send a daily report to each developer to monitor their spending.
+Use AWS Cost Anomaly Detection to detect anomalous spending and provide alerts.
+- [ ] Use AWS Service Catalog to allow developers to launch resources within a limited cost range.
+Create AWS Lambda functions in each AWS account to stop running resources at the end of each work day.
+Configure the Lambda functions to resume the resources at the start of each work day.